 South Llano River

 The South Llano River resides near Junction, Texas and clearly demonstrates what Texas anglers look forward to.
-With spring fed waters, Guadalupe Bass, and a beautiful scenery, the South Llano River is the perfect weekend getaway.
+With spring fed waters, Guadalupe Bass, and a beautiful scenery, the South Llano River is the perfect weekend getaway for kayak fishing.

 Location, Accessibility, and Landscape